Bald Taper Fade Haircuts

 Back view of low skin fade haircut

-A low bald taper fade can completely change how your head shape appears.
-For men with a more pronounced back or occipital bone, this fade minimizes the curve and balances the profile.
+A low bald taper fade can change how your head shape reads.
+For a more pronounced back or occipital bone, it minimises the curve and balances the profile.

-The fade starts low, hugging the neckline and blending gently upward, keeping the overall look neat and natural.
-It works best for oval or long faces, giving structure without overemphasizing the crown.
-Pair it with a medium-length top or short waves for a clean, symmetrical finish that stays sharp between trims.
+The fade starts low, hugging the neckline and blending gently upward to keep things neat and natural.
+It works best on oval or long faces, adding structure without overemphasising the crown.
+Pair it with a medium-length top or short waves for a clean, symmetrical finish that holds between trims.

 Gentleman’s Buzz with Fade